Flipnote-Collective/flipnote-fetcher/readme.md

 Unfortunately, we're only able to fetch Flipnotes by Flipnote Studio ID.
 It’s not possible to search for a specific username, and since Hatena [removed old Hatena Star functionality in October of 2020](https://star.hatenastaff.com/entry/2020/10/13/171101), it's no longer possible to search by Hatena ID either.
 We also aren't able to retrieve these Flipnotes in a format that's compatible with Flipnote Studio on the DSi.

+The archive we're pulling from also only contains a small portion of the data from Flipnote Hatena; around 476,300 Flipnotes out of 44,351,673 in total.

-If you’d like those features, you might want to wait for Austin Burk’s much more comprehensive [Flipnote Archive](https://twitter.com/FlipnoteArchive) project.
+If you’d like more features, and a complete dataset, and you might want to wait for Austin Burk’s much more comprehensive [Flipnote Archive](https://twitter.com/FlipnoteArchive) project.

 ## Credits